chrisconlin/Conlin_Latin102/translation 3.md

 cum Abdero famulo "interfecit"

->>equorum autem nomina Podargus Lampon Xanthus Dinus
+>>equorum autem nomina Podargus Lampon Xanthus Dinus ❌ **This is an independent clause!
+Compare your answer to question 6 in part B.**